rukundob451/rukundob451/README.md

 ### Hi, I'm Benjamin, a passionate programmer from Kampala, Uganda👋

-- 🔭 I’m currently working with Flutter, Flask and FastAPI
+- 🔭 I’m currently working with Flask and FastAPI
 - 🌱 I’m currently learning Data Structures and Algorithms in Java.
 I am learning Java and containerizing applications using docker
-- 👯 I’m looking to collaborate on Flutter appns Flask SQLAlchemy and MERN stack
+- 👯 I’m looking to collaborate on Flutter appns Flask SQLAlchemy
 - 🤔 I’m looking for help with Data Structures and Algorithms in java, javascript, php, mySQL, React and java servlets
 - ⚡ Fun fact: Learning and striving to make a difference each and everyday